dirkwhoffmann/Moira/docs/_sources/Overview/About.md.txt

 # About

 Moira is a Motorola 68000, 68010, 680EC20, and 68020 emulator written in C++.
 The emulator is compatible with macOS, Linux, and Windows.
 The source code of the core emulator is published under the term of the MIT license.
+Moira is the heart of [vAmiga](https://dirkwhoffmann.github.io/vAmiga), a high-precison emulator for the classic Commodore Amiga models.

 ![Screenshot](../images/disassembler.png "Moira screenshot")